Borrk/Optical-Power-Meter/README.md

 ## Getting Started

-The device is almost as same as the following one, working together with a laser source, it is a laser generator for different wave length, like 850 nm, 1310 nm, 1590 nm.
+The device is almost as same as the following one, it can measure the power of laser for different wave length, like 850 nm, 1310 nm, 1590 nm.

 ![](https://github.com/Borrk/Optical-Power-Meter/raw/master/doc/product.png)